bucknercd/jobworker/DESIGN.md

 2. **Build the Command**
     - Open log files for stdout and stderr
-    - Build the command using `exec.Command` with the provided command and arguments using a safe `PATH` environment variable
+    - Build the command using `exec.Command` with the provided command and arguments

 3. **Use SysProcAttr to set up the child process**
   - Set `UseCgroupFD` to true and pass the cgroup file descriptor